3dPrintedHumanRobotInterface/3D-Printed-HRI/Project1/Assembly/Assembly.md

 ---
-title: Assembly
+title: Start
-parent: Project1
+parent: Assebmbly
-has_children: true
+has_children: no
 nav_order: 1
 ---